dimpase/M2/Package-Writing-Style-Guide.md

     * Add a comma when starting a sentence with an adverb such as "Finally".
     * Use "if" as a prelude to "then", but use "whether" to introduce a proposition.
 Example: prefer "determine whether R is reduced" to "determine if R is reduced".
+    * Use standard English punctuation.
+In particular, each use of "e.g.", "i.e.", or "resp." should be followed by a comma.

 * Comments :
     * Delete commented-out code.